Meet the Bidens: America's new 'first family'

 Beau was seen as inheriting his father's public service ethos and political skills.
 He served in the military in Iraq and became Delaware's attorney-general.

-But Beau died of brain cancer in 2015 at age 46, less than two years after he was diagnosed.
+He died of brain cancer in 2015 at age 46, less than two years after the diagnosis.

 Mr Biden refers to his late son often in political speeches, and he regularly visits Beau's grave, as well as those of his first wife and daughter.

-Mr Biden's other son, Hunter, has stayed farther from the spotlight.
-He struggled with alcohol and drug addiction, and was discharged from the Navy Reserve in 2014 after a positive test for cocaine.
+Mr Biden's other son, Hunter, struggled with alcohol and drug addiction, and was discharged from the Navy Reserve in 2014 after a positive test for cocaine.

-He became a regular focus of Mr Donald Trump's attacks ahead of the Nov 3 vote for his business dealings in Ukraine and China.
+He became a regular focus of President Donald Trump's attacks ahead of the Nov 3 election for his business dealings in Ukraine and China.

 Hunter, 50, now an artist based in Los Angeles, has admitted to displaying "poor judgment" in some of his business dealings, but denied any wrongdoing.